ROUVY vs. MyWhoosh: Which App is the Right for You? (2026)

 One of ROUVY’s biggest advantages is its variety of routes.
 With so many options, you’ll unlikely run out of new rides to try!
 Additionally, you can compare your performance against pro athletes on iconic routes from events like La Vuelta and IRONMAN.

-In contrast, MyWhoosh features multiple virtual worlds, including MyWhoosh World, Switzerland, California, Hudayriyat, Arabia, Colombia, Australia, Alula, and Belgium.
-These worlds rotate on a schedule.
-This is to make the app look more populated and that many people use it.
-However, the limited selection may make the routes repetitive over time.
+In contrast, MyWhoosh offers multiple virtual worlds, including MyWhoosh World, Switzerland, California, Hudayriyat, Arabia, Colombia, Australia, Alula, and more, which rotate on a set schedule.
+This rotation creates the impression of a more active user base, but the limited selection of worlds could make routes feel repetitive over time.
+It’s worth noting that MyWhoosh adopted this system after initially keeping all worlds open—similar to Zwift’s approach, which does this for the same reason.

 One downside of ROUVY is that its virtual world demands more data (much like streaming a YouTube video that downloads while it plays).
-If your internet connection is slow, you might experience lags.
+If your internet connection is slow, you might experience lag.
 MyWhoosh is better optimized for lower data usage, providing more stability and fewer performance issues, even with slower internet speeds.
+However, it requires downloading up to GBs of data before the first ride.

 Winner: ROUVY